 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-In Lazi, there is an immense church built around the middle of the 19th centurye century, the church San Isidro Labrador.
-It is right in front of a large wooden building, which would be the oldest convent in the Philippines.
+In Lazi, there is an immense church built around the middle of the 19th centurye century, the church of San Isidro Labrador.
+It is right in front of a large wooden building, which is said to be the oldest convent in the Philippines.

-It is no longer a convent today.
-There is a school on the ground floor, and a small museum of bondages upstairs.
+It is no longer a convent.
+There is a school on the first floor, and a small museum of bondieuseries upstairs.

-Throughout my visit, I am accompanied by the little Angel, the aptly named.
-The cute sketch willingly a smile a little frozen for cameras of visitors, under the watchful eye of his mother, the charming lady who holds the ticket office of the museum.
+Throughout my visit, I am accompanied by the little Angel, the well named.
+The little girl willingly gives a smile for the cameras of the visitors, under the watchful eye of her mother, the charming lady who is in charge of the museum's ticket office.

-For 20 pesos, not much to see: faded statues, cult objects, old black and white photos.
-But the vast room upstairs, with its huge wooden floor with a patina of time, its guingois wood panelling and the golden light filtering through the windows, is full of atmosphere.
-One can see the various popes, whose portraits hang on the walls...
+For 20 pesos, there is not much to see: faded statues, objects of worship, old black and white photos.
+But the vast room upstairs, with its huge wooden floor with a patina of age, its ragged woodwork and the golden light that filters through the windows, is full of atmosphere.
+One is observed by the various popes, whose portraits hang on the walls...

 The cascades of Cambugahay

-As I am at the end of the afternoon, I have the whole site for me.
-There is no cat.
-Just run off the water and wind in the small surrounding jungle.
+As I am there in the late afternoon, I have the whole site to myself.
+There is not a cat.
+Just the trickle of water and the wind in the small surrounding jungle.